DM2-ND/CiteExplainer/index.md

 **Evaluation methods**: Area Under the Curve (AUC) and Average Precision (AP).

-**Algorithms**: We adopt the basic [Graph Convolutional Networks (GCN)](https://arxiv.org/abs/1609.02907), GCN with text attributes, and [Text Graph Convolutional Networks (TextGCN)](https://arxiv.org/abs/1809.05679) as our baseline methods.
-For the basic GCN model, we use a two-layer GCN encoder and a simple inner product decoder.
+**Algorithms**: We adopt the basic [Graph Convolutional Networks (GCN)](https://arxiv.org/abs/1609.02907), GCN with node attributes, and [Text Graph Convolutional Networks (TextGCN)](https://arxiv.org/abs/1809.05679) as our baseline methods.
+For the basic GCN model, we use a two-layer GCN to learn the vector representations of nodes.
+We concatenate the vectors of two nodes to represent a potential edge and then use a dense layer to compute the predictions.
 [Here](https://github.com/rusty1s/pytorch_geometric) is a pytorch implementation of GCN.

 ### Experimental Settings of Citation Contextual Text Generaion